I read a hilarious parody The Great Indian Righter recently and it gave me some insights into the rise of the current breed of Indian authors.

 What has happened in the past decade to Indian publishing has remained a puzzle.
 There is a scintillating conversation in the climax of The Great Indian Righter between two commissioning editors of two major publishing houses at the Jabalpur Literary festival.
 The scene in which they discuss the downfall of Indian fiction, yet in the next moment are fawning over “Churan Bhogal” and “Robin Singh” to get them in their camp was hilarious.

 The “imitators” who take inspiration from badly written books and employ innovative marketing techniques to inundate the already compromised Indian fiction scenario is a real problem that should concern us all.
 I was curious which was the third book parodied in The Great Indian Righter – “Oh Shit not you again!” by Sikandar (an imitator who gives Churan Bhogal and Robin Singh a run for their money).

-The book is only available in kindle edition, but I hope the author releases this on paperback to reach a wider audience.
-This is a message that should not get crumpled under the weight of the “fast food fiction” being churned out now-a-days.
+The book is only available in the kindle edition, but I hope the author releases this in paperback to reach a wider audience.
+This is a message that should not get crumpled under the weight of the “fast food fiction” being churned out nowadays.

 A sample of the Prologue of the book: